LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-creating-tag-list-page.md

   path: /assets/img/2020-12-21/tag_list.png
 ---

 Since many tags are not listed on the sidebar, I've always wanted to have a page where I can see all categories & tags I've used for the posts.
-And visitor may click on it to navigate related posts.
-To implement tag list, you only need to create two files to have a such page.
+And visitors may click on it to navigate related posts.
+To implement a tag list, you only need to create two files to have a such page.

 <!--more-->